Learn to Group Ride

 What you should bring to the ride,

 Usually starts the first Wednesday in May and runs for 6 weeks.
 The program will extend if some weeks are cancelled due to weather.
-Please watch the website forum, Facebook and Twitter.
+Please watch the website, Forum and Twitter.

 Each week the program starts at 6:30pm.
-Be sure you and your bike are ready by this time.
+Be sure you and your bike are ready to roll at this time.

 Start at RIM Park, North East corner of Parking Lot, just off Millennium Blvd.
 Registration is NOT required for the program, but you must be a WCC Member.